Shinkai91/shinkai91/README.md

 ## 👋 Hi!

-I'm **Yosia Aser Camme**, a Computer Engineering student with a strong focus on **Mobile Development, Frontend Technologies, and Cloud Computing**.
+I'm **Yosia Aser Camme**, a Computer Engineering student with a strong focus on **Mobile Development, Artificial Intelligence, Frontend Technologies, and Cloud Computing**.
 I’m excited to collaborate on projects where I can learn, contribute, and grow.
 Let’s work together!!!

 ### 🌐 Let's Connect